-RAID has several levels and multi-level configurations including RAID 10, 30, and 50.
-RAID levels 1, 3 and 5 are the most commonly used levels, while RAID levels 2 and 4 are less popular.
+RAID has several levels and multi-level configurations including RAID 10, 30, 50 and 60.
+RAID levels 1, 3 and 5 are the most commonly used levels; while the highest fault-tolerance, RAID level 6 are also available.
 Appendix C, RAID Levels, gives information about these levels and the benefits of each.